avalonv/curdle/README.md

-# curdle - A wordle clone in curses
+# curdle

 <p align="center">
   <img src="https://user-images.githubusercontent.com/29720696/194192473-a087d0d2-7e13-4163-84fe-f99cd9d5fe35.gif"/>
 </p>

-What it says on the tin.
+Wordle in curses.
 I made this primarily for self-education purposes to get reacquainted with programming.
 Most other command-line Wordle clones are also either really simple or incapable of running on small windows.
-This tries to strike a balance between usability and not being super complex (or requiring external libraries).
+This tries to strike a balance between features and maximum usability in a typical cli enviroment (without requiring external libraries).

 ## Installation
 Requires Python 3.6 or higher.